chevereto/v3-docs/get-started/status.md

 # Status - V3.X

 ::: danger End of life
-Chevereto V3 [ended its servicing](https://blog.chevereto.com/2022/09/05/end-of-support-for-v3/) on 2022-11-30.
+Chevereto V3 [ended its servicing](https://blog.chevereto.com/2022/09/05/end-of-support-for-v3/) on 2022-11-30 and is not under maintenance.
 Users of Chevereto V3 are advised to upgrade to [Chevereto V4](https://v4-docs.chevereto.com).
 :::

 ## Current version